 The Eta Chi Chapter of Kappa Delta Pi takes pride in those individuals who have demonstrated excellence in their academic, professional, and personal achievements.
 The purpose of Kappa Delta Pi is to promote excellence in and recognize outstanding contributions to education, as well as educate educators.

 Qualifying students are invited to join via an email sent at the beginning of Spring semester.
 Membership benefits are described here: http://www.kdp.org/membership/yourbenefits.php

-Scholarships are available.
-Applications are due in April, 2013.
+Applications for The William B. Martin Scholarship, given by Kappa Delta Pi, are due in April.
 For more information, please visit the Kappa Delta Pi website.

 Phi Delta Kappa is an international association for professional educators.
 The organization's mission is to promote quality education as essential to the development and maintenance of a democratic way of life by providing innovative programs, relevant research, visionary leadership, and dedicated service.

 Science Education Association(SEA) - North Carolina Science Teachers Association -(NCSTA) and National Science Teachers Association Student Chapter - (NSTA)

 The Science Education Association is an organization of undergraduate and graduate students from program areas of science education, middle and elementary education.
 Its purpose is to promote the profession of science teaching and encourage student involvement in state and national science education associations.
 The SEA organizes meetings throughout the year to education students on professional opportunities, discuss issues affecting the profession, and explore topics of interest in the field of science education.
 The association is a part of the National Science Teaching Association, which promotes student chapters among universities providing leadership opportunities and professional development.
 Officers of SEA are elected by the student membership and a faculty member advises the association.